Dohna Feud: Course

 William took advantage of the personal dispute between John of Körbitz and Jeschke of Dohna to subdue the imperially immediate castle of the Donins.
 In 1399, he occupied the burgravial fortification in Rabenau and, in 1401, took over Dippoldiswalde, which also belonged to the Burgraviate of Dohna.
 In late summer 1401 he began the siege of Dohna Castle.
 This lasted almost a year.
 On 16 June 1402, the Margrave issued a document to the castle.
 Three days later, the castle fell and a Meissen Vogt entered.
 Burgrave Jeschke managed to escape to Weesenstein.
 But he was not tolerated there or in Königstein.
 In Königstein, which still belonged to Bohemia, he was arrested and beheaded in 1403 in Ofen (Budapest).
 Whether his children survived is not known.
 His faithful servant, Jonas Daniel, is supposed to have taken them to relatives at Königsbrück.
 However, he was attacked and killed on the Königsbrück Road (Moritzburger Weg).
-At least this is believed to be the reason for the stone cross with the inscription "FINIS MILTIS IHONAS DANIEL".
+At least this is believed to be the reason for the stone cross with the inscription "FINIS MILTIS IHONAS DANIEL" ("the end of the soldier Jonas Daniel").
 Probably the only survivor was Jeschke's brother, Otto Heyde III, who died in Prague in 1415.